-Many assessments will be online but for those on paper the submission boxes can be found next to the stairs in the Meston Building foyer (entrance opposite Fraser Noble Building).
+Many assessments will be online but for those on paper the submission boxes can be found in the Fraser Noble Building.
+Directions to the boxes will be made clear in the MyAberdeen page.

 You must keep a personal copy of submitted work.
 This copy may be called for in certain circumstances.